 Kelli is both the Executive Director and a founding member of Think Kids.
 She began working in the nonprofit sector in 1999, advocating for public education, then for kids’ health issues since 2004.
 Most recently, she served as the Executive Director of the West Virginia School-Based Health Assembly, and as the Director of Child Health for West Virginians for Affordable Health Care.

-She is a fellow of the Robert Wood Johnson Foundation’s Interdisciplinary Research Leaders program, studying the linkages between health care and public education in rural West Virginia with researchers from Penn State University and Child Trends.
-More on Team West Virginia can be found on the IRL website.
+She is a recent graduate of the Robert Wood Johnson Foundation’s Interdisciplinary Research Leaders program, studying the linkages between health care and public education in rural West Virginia.

 Kelli is a vocal advocate for kids’ health in our state and can be heard and read frequently in statewide media.
 In 2019, she received the West Virginia Chapter, American Academy of Pediatrics’ Friend of Children Advocacy Award.
+In 2021, she was named a West Virginia Wonder Woman by WV Living magazine.
 She presents on the national and state levels to a variety of organizations about the health care needs of West Virginia’s kids.
 Most often, you can find her on Twitter.

 Patricia Collett, PA-C